Encoding and Decoding

 Encoder

-Next in line is seeing how we can use the Encoder
+Next in line is seeing how we can use the Encoder class to convert our domain

-.
+models into Json.
 The strategy is similar to the one we took with our decoders.

 build one for each data type, and pies them together to build a more elaborate and

-complex Encoder
+complex Encoder.

 final petTypeEncoder = Encoder.instance((PetType t) => Json.number(t.index));